 Noyes St / York St is a suburban neighborhood (based on population density) located in Utica, New York.

-Noyes St / York St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes.
+Noyes St / York St real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Noyes St / York St neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 In Noyes St / York St, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Noyes St / York St is very tight compared to the demand for property here.

-In addition, the Noyes St / York St neighborhood has earned the amazing distinction of having one of the highest rates of detached, single-family homes of any neighborhood in the U.S. With 100.0% of the residential real estate here made up of free-standing single-family homes, there is a greater proportion of single-family homes here than in 98.7% of all neighborhoods in America.
+Also of note, the Noyes St / York St neighborhood has earned the amazing distinction of having one of the highest rates of detached, single-family homes of any neighborhood in the U.S. With 100.0% of the residential real estate here made up of free-standing single-family homes, there is a greater proportion of single-family homes here than in 98.8% of all neighborhoods in America.

-Furthermore, the Noyes St / York St neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 98.0% of the neighborhoods in America.
-In fact, 75.8% of the employed people here make a living as an executive, a manager, or other professional.
+The Noyes St / York St neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 100.0% of the neighborhoods in America.
+In fact, 100.0% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-Did you know that the Noyes St / York St neighborhood has more Scots-Irish and Polish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Noyes St / York St neighborhood has more Scots-Irish and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 13.7% of this neighborhood's residents have Scots-Irish ancestry and 16.4% have Polish ancestry.
+In fact, 8.8% of this neighborhood's residents have Scots-Irish ancestry and 4.1% have Cuban ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.